george0st/qgate-sln-mlrun/README.md

 ![GitHub release](https://img.shields.io/github/v/release/george0st/qgate-sln-mlrun)

 # QGate-Sln-MLRun
-Quality Gate for solution MLRun (and Iguazio).
+The Quality Gate for solution MLRun (and Iguazio).
 The main aims of the project are:
 - independent quality test (function, integration, acceptance, ... tests)
 - deeper quality checks before full rollout/use in company environments
 - identification of possible compatibility issues (if any)